John Bolton, former National Security Advisor for Donald Trump, calls for the fall of the Iranian regime in DW interview | DW | 19.01.2021

 "There's been no strategic indication that the Iranian leadership is prepared to do that.
 So this is yet another agreement by one authoritarian state to a bunch of gullible democracies that says, ‘oh, yeah, we'll give up that nuclear weapons program in exchange for tangible economic benefits," Bolton added.

-The former security advisor said it would be a disaster if president-elect Jo Biden tries to return the US back into the nuclear deal with the agreement of other countries.
+The former security advisor said it would be a disaster if president-elect Jo Biden tries to bring the US back into the nuclear deal with Iran.

 "It will allow Iran to continue along the course that it's now pursuing," he said.
 "I'm not blaming the European countries, but to allow Iran to have any uranium enrichment or plutonium reprocessing capability at all...was a critical mistake."